 ‘When we were on our honeymoon in Japan I made sure we rubbed the fertility tree in as that was meant to bring good luck’, Eleanor reiterated.

-She added that ‘We were also told Japanese black beans were good for fertility.
+‘We were also told Japanese black beans were good for fertility.
 So I was eating them like there was no tomorrow.

 ‘I tried to revamp my diet too by cutting out processed foods and even changed what cosmetic products I used.’